Quantum shockwave at the quasi-relativistic resonance

 we obtain the required solution:

-where $S$ is the classical action given by the Eq. (\ref{S}), and the singularity of the function is avoided by the rule: $E\rightarrow E+i\eta$, as we already discussed in the quasi-classical case.
-We can then write the particle probability density:
+where $S$ is the classical action given by the Eq. (\ref{S}) and we avoid the pole by the Landau rule.
+We can then write the particle probability density as:

-which is shown in the figure \ref{fig1} (a) for a particle that was initially at rest $(p_{x,y}=0)$ and then accelerated by the harmonic field: $A=A_m\sin{k(ct-x)}$, with amplitude $A_m/A_s=3$.
+which is shown in the figure \ref{fig1} (a) for the particle that was initially at rest $(p_{x,y}=0)$ and then accelerated in the harmonic field: $A=A_m\sin{k(ct-x)}$, with amplitude $A_m/A_s=3$.
 One can clearly see the singularity at the point given by the Eq. (\ref{singularity}), signifying the onset of the shockwave.
-On the other hand, note that the original Volkov case of transverse EM field \cite{QED} does not lead to a shockwave response.